burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 ----

-# Examples if topics in which I have created public personal notes:
+# Examples of Topics of Old Public Personal Notes

 * Notes about the book of A.N.Kolomogorov, S.V.Fomin - Introductionary Real Analysis.
 * Notes about the book of Amir Beck, First-Order Methods in optimization, 2017.
 That note has been shared with prof. Amir Beck.